6 Tips for Your First For Sale By Owner (FSBO)

 Top 5 DON'TS for Your Open House will give you more detailed info on holding your open house.

 Embrace feedback from your open house guests, either written or verbally, and seriously consider their opinions.
 Small changes could make a big difference down the road, especially if an interested buyer walks away that day.
-If the improvement is made, a quick phone call letting the buyer that got away know you made the adjustment could change their mind on whether or not to submit an offer.
+If you make improvements, a quick phone call letting the buyer that got away know you made the adjustment could change their mind on whether or not to submit an offer.

-After some verbal negotiations (nothing is official until paperwork is signed!) the buyer should present an Offer to Purchase.
+After some verbal negotiations (nothing is official until the paperwork is signed!), the buyer should present an Offer to Purchase.
 Here’s where the necessity for a carefully chosen closing agent comes in.
 You’ll trust them to handle multiple tasks to see the closing process through.
-See more in Do You Need a Closing Agent for Your For Sale By Owner?

-Real estate professionals highly recommend working with buyers who have a pre-approval letter in hand before getting in too deep, so your buyers should expect this requirement.
-You’ll avoid a lot of wasted time and energy if this is done in the beginning of the process.
+Real estate professionals highly recommend working with buyers who have a pre-approval letter in hand before getting in too deep, so your buyer should expect this requirement.
+You’ll avoid wasting time and energy if you request it at the beginning of the process.

-Reading the offer and subsequent counter offers requires businesslike contemplation.
+Reading the offer and subsequent counteroffers requires businesslike contemplation.
 You don’t have to take the first offer made, but use your CEO’s point of view reading each one.
-At first read, the buyer’s offer might include specifics you find somewhat offensive to your personal style, but if the request benefits your asking price, then shake off the thin skin and get to signing!
+At first read, the buyer’s offer might include specifics you find somewhat offensive to your personal style, but if the request benefits your asking price, shake off the thin skin and get to signing!

 After some back and forth in the negotiations, the contract is submitted to your closing agent.
-Your agent will ask for required documents such as appraisals and title search in addition to termite inspection reports.
-After all of the paperwork is in order, the official transfer of the the ownership is the last step of the closing process.
+Your agent will ask for required documents such as appraisals, title searches, and termite inspection reports.
+After all the paperwork is in order, the official transfer of ownership is the last step of the closing process!

 Your first FSBO is bound to come with a learning curve and some missteps.
-Arming yourself with a thorough selling education is a solid move in the right direction.
-Try reading Avoid These 3 For Sale By Owner Mistakes for an even bigger advantage.
+However, arming yourself with a thorough selling education is a solid move in the right direction.